jconorgrogan/Informational-Constructivism/README.md

+****What This Is About ****

+1.  **Starting from Scratch:** We explore what can be logically deduced about *any* possible reality using only the most basic idea imaginable - whether things inside it are different or exactly the same - without assuming any specific physics.
+2.  **Logic + Limits Reveal What's Necessary:** By thinking logically about the possibilities and unavoidable limits (like avoiding total chaos or infinite complexity with finite means), we figure out:
+    *   What fundamental structures *must* exist (e.g., having distinct internal states, but not infinitely many).
+    *   What challenges and behaviors are *forced* upon such structures (e.g., hitting information limits, needing efficient ways to handle information).
+3.  **Why Logic Works Here (It Justifies Itself):** The surprising conclusion is that the logical thinking we used isn't just an external tool *we* imposed.
+The analysis suggests that the very need for systems to operate efficiently and consistently under the deduced limits *mirrors* the core principles of logic itself.
+In this context, logic becomes a self-consistent way to understand a reality forced to behave logically.

 ## The Core Logic: From Foundational Possibilities to Necessary Structure

 **The Foundational Question:** Setting aside initial presuppositions about the nature of reality, observers, or specific physical laws, what can be deduced about the fundamental structure of *any* potential reality?